zidanaetrna/citrus-swap/README.md

 ---

 Disclaimer This is for educational and testnet purposes only.
-Use at your own risk, especially with real funds or mainnet deployments.
+Use at your own risk, me are not responsible for any loses of your balances.